openmedlab/PathoDuet/README.md

 **Download Model**

 If you just require a pretrain model for your own task, you can find our pretrained model weights [here](https://drive.google.com/drive/folders/1aQHGabQzopSy9oxstmM9cPeF7QziIUxM).
-We now provide you three versions of models.
+We now provide you two versions of models.

-- A purely MoCo v3 pretrained model using our H&E dataset, namely the p1 model.
-For those who need developing their own SSL learning method, this model can be a simple baseline.
-- A model pretrained with patch position task (p2 model).
+- A model pretrained with cross-scale position task (HE model).
 This model further strengthens its representation of H&E images.
-- A model fine-tuned towards IHC images with multi-stain reconstruction task (p3 model).
+- A model fine-tuned towards IHC images with cross-stain transferring task (IHC model).
 This model transfers the strong H&E model to an interpreter of IHC images.

 You can try our model by the following codes.